orestbida/cookieconsent/docs/reference/api-reference.md

     ```javascript
     function({
         value: any,
-        mode: string
+        mode?: string
     }): boolean
     ```

 - **Details** <br>
-    You may use this field to store any kind of data (as long as the entire cookie doesn't exceed the 4096 bytes size threshold).
-There are 2 modes:
+    modes:
     - `'update'`: sets the new value only if its different from the previous value, and both are of the same type.
     - `'overwrite'` (default): always sets the new value (overwrites any existing value).

     ::: info Note
-    This API method is safe to use, as it does not alter the cookies' current expiration time.
+    The `setCookieData` method does not alter the cookies' current expiration time.
     :::